Facebook’s News Feed is designed to reduce spam, including frequently repeated posts:

 … people tend to find these instances of repeated content less relevant, and are more likely to complain about the Pages that often post them.
 We are improving News Feed to de-emphasize these Pages.

 Facebook says that most Pages will not be affected, and may actually “see a very small increase in News Feed distribution”.

 Joshua from PostPlanner thinks this applies to Pages that frequently repeat popular memes:

 When a user sees a funny image for the first time, it’s new and can be entertaining… but after seeing it from the 20th person/page over the course of many months, it gets old — and makes the user enjoy the news feed less.

 Makes them think: ‘OMG, do I really have to scroll past that stupid which-way-to-put-on-toilet-paper image again?!?’

-But I think this News Feed FYI could also apply to Pages that frequently repeat the same posts “over and over again”.
+But this also applies to Pages that frequently repeat the same posts “over and over again”.

 …publishers who are frequently and intentionally creating feed spam will see their distribution decrease over the next few months.